e-Learning Blog

 ■Centralized Management of Multiple Organizations with Tenant Functionality

-Totara includes a "tenant function" that allows independent management of multiple organizations and sites within a single LMS environment.
+Totara includes a "Tenant Function" that allows independent management of multiple organizations or sites within a single LMS environment.
 For example, even if each factory has different training managers, unique course and user management can be conducted within each tenant, making it highly effective for manufacturing companies with group enterprises or multiple locations.

 >Human Science | Totara Learn Solutions